jmj006/technical-resume/README.md

 				<li>PowerBI</li>
 				<ul>
 					<details>
 					<li>Completed the Analyzing and Visualizing Data with Power BI course on edX.
-This course covered the basics of creating dashboards in Power BI as well as effective ways to visualize data.</li>
+This course covered the basics of creating dashboards in Power BI as well as effective ways to visualize data.
-					<a href="https://jmj006.github.io/PowerBI/">Click here for proof of completion</a>
+					<a href="https://jmj006.github.io/PowerBI/">Click here for proof of completion</a></li>

 					<ul>
 						<strong>Topics:</strong>